ESMCI/visualCaseGen/paper.md

-visualCaseGen is a graphical user interface (GUI) developed to streamline the complex workflow of creating and configuring experiments with the Community Earth System Model (CESM), a leading climate model developed by NSF’s National Center for Atmospheric Research (NCAR). visualCaseGen guides users through key stages of experiment setup, ensuring that all necessary high-level modeling decisions are compatible and consistent.
+visualCaseGen is a graphical user interface (GUI) developed to streamline the complex workflow of creating and configuring experiments with the Community Earth System Model (CESM), a leading climate model developed by NSF National Center for Atmospheric Research (NCAR). visualCaseGen guides users through key stages of experiment setup, ensuring that all necessary high-level modeling decisions are compatible and consistent.